iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/knative/platform-setup.md

     kubectl cluster-info --context kind-kind
     ```

-    ??? info "Ensuring your Kind cluster has sufficient resources"
+    ??? info "Ensuring your Kind cluster has sufficient resources (needed for Istio networking layer)"
         Your Kind cluster inherits the CPU and memory resources of its host.
 If you are using Docker Desktop, you can set its resources as shown below.

         ![Resources](../../../images/ddresourcepreferences.png)